 To share a PowerPoint: BEFORE it’s time to share, go to your PowerPoint and start the slide show from the beginning.
 When it’s time to share, press the share button, then choose the slide show image (the second from the left in that picture above), NOT the PowerPoint slide show where you’d go to edit the PowerPoint (third from left).

 To share a video: You could show a video off of YouTube directly.
 Personally I really prefer to download it and to embed it in a PowerPoint slide show where I can “trim it” to have it set up just right.
 (Learn more about optimizing PowerPoint for Zoom.)
-When you share a video, it’s SUPER important to click those two boxes in the bottom of the share window (see above image) where it says share computer sound (that means they’ll hear the sound from the video not just than the sound from your mic), and optimize screen sharing for video clip.
-If you click that second box, the video will look SO much better, with less stuttering and stalling than if you forget to click it.
+When you share a video that you want them to hear the audio of, it’s SUPER important to click the “share computer sound” box in the bottom of the share window.
+If you want the video to look its best (and you have two monitors), also check optimize screen sharing for video clip.
+The video will look much better, with less stuttering and stalling than if you forget to click it.

-You’ll know it worked if up near the top, there’s a green box that says “you are screen sharing” next to a red box that says “stop share.”
-That black command bar will disappear while sharing (you can always bring it back by bringing your mouse over the green bar), but the red and green should be there the whole time you’re sharing.
+You’ll know the share screen worked if up near the top, there’s a green box that says “you are screen sharing” next to a red box that says “stop share.”
 When you’re ready to stop sharing, click on the red box.

-From that command bar (including the “more” menu with the three dots), you can access most of the Zoom commands.
+Your black command bar will appear up top.
+If you’re not using it, it will disappear (you can always bring it back by bringing your mouse over the green bar).
+From that command bar (including the “more” menu with the three dots), you can access most of the Zoom commands while sharing.
 For example, if you forgot to click to share computer sound before sharing, you can do it from here.
-If you can’t see your participants while screen sharing, look in the more menu, and choose “show video panel.”
+If you can’t see any participants while screen sharing, look in the more menu, and choose “show video panel.”

 Quality Sharing Experience